gilgoolon/XpCollector/README.md

 # TheFriendlyTroll
-Client-Server windows app for friendly trolling people
+Client-Server windows app that collects your data using CYBER xD